US arranges flights to bring Americans out of Lebanon as others seek escape

 “He simply got up, found his phone, and told me he needed to finish praying in case another strike hit him,” she said.

-Some Americans said their relatives who are U.S. citizens or green-card holders have been struggling for days or weeks to get seats on flights out of Lebanon.
-They say limits on withdrawing money from banks due to Lebanon's longstanding economic collapse and intermittent electricity and internet have made it difficult.
+Some Americans said relatives who are U.S. citizens or green-card holders have been struggling for days or weeks to get seats on flights out of Lebanon.
+Limits on withdrawing money from banks due to Lebanon's longstanding economic collapse and intermittent electricity and internet have made it difficult, they said.

-Rebecca Abou-Chedid, a lawyer based in Washington, said she paid $5,000 to get a female relative on the last seat of a flight out of Beirut on Saturday.
+Rebecca Abou-Chedid, a lawyer based in Washington, paid $5,000 to get a female relative on the last seat of a flight out of Beirut on Saturday.

-“She was on her way to the airport” when Israeli began one of its first days of intensified bombing, Abou-Chedid said Thursday.
+“She was on her way to the airport” when Israeli began one of its first days of intensified bombing, Abou-Chedid said.

-Jenna Shami, a Lebanese American in Dearborn, Michigan, described American citizens and green-card holders in her family struggling to contact the U.S. Embassy after airstrikes forced some from their lodgings in Lebanon.

-The family had tried for weeks to get seats on commercial flights out, facing increasing ticket prices and cancellations, she said.

-The U.S. Embassy offered loans for charter flights, but Americans on their own could find no planes to hire, she said.

-Shami and another family, of a Lebanese American military veteran from Texas, said their loved ones had just gotten tickets for upcoming flights and that they were hopeful.
+By Thursday, some Americans said their loved ones had been able to secure tickets for upcoming flights and were hopeful.

 State Department spokesman Matthew Miller said the U.S. would continue to organize flights as long the security situation in Lebanon is dire and there is demand.